dannguyen/journalism-syllabi/README.md

 <a href="https://www.jou.ufl.edu/assets/syllabi/201601/jou3110section3335mannspring2016.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Fact Finding is designed to give student journalists the skills to locate, interpret and analyze a broad variety of informational resources crucial to your success.
+        Fact Finding is designed to give student journalists the skills to locate, interpret and analyze a broad variety of informational resources crucial to your success.
 Students will learn to retrieve data from Florida public records, federal public records, and other sources.
-</em></p>
+        </small></p>

         <p>Instructors: Spencer Mann</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>